ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

   - **Languages:**
     - Checks that JavaScript/TypeScript and Java languages are present
     - Verifies projects using these languages are displayed
-    - Verifies Technologies in the list does get highlighted
+    - Verifies technologies in the list does get highlighted
-    - Verifies that blips on the Techradar get highlighted
+    - Verifies that blips on the Tech Radar get highlighted

 - **Reviewer Dashboard**
   - Uses the same data as Tech Radar